Instant Pot Swiss Steak

 Once tenderized, the steaks are usually browned and then braised in a deep, rich sauce made with onions, celery, carrots, tomatoes, spices and Worcestershire sauce.
 It’s deliciously savory and the meat is ultra-tender.

-What cuts of meat can I use for Swiss Steak?
+What Cuts of meat can I use for Swiss Steak?

 Swiss steak is usually made with beef and is perfect for tougher cuts such as chuck steak, top or bottom round, or sirloin.

-Instant Pot Icon
+Instant Pot Swiss Steak Recipe

 Instant Pot is great for making Swiss steak.
 The meat can be browned directly in the pot using the Saute function and then braised using the pressure cooking function.
 You can use the Saute function again to reduce the sauce to your preferred thickness.
 It’s quick, easy and perfect for a weeknight dinner.

-What To Serve With Swiss Steak?
+What To Serve With Swiss Steak

 The best side dishes for the Swiss steak are those that can soak up all that delicious sauce.
 It’s typically served with mashed potatoes and vegetables, such as green beans or broccoli, but it will go well with rice, quinoa, couscous or pasta noodles.